 Prioritizing emotional wellness means offering employees the support needed to seek psychological help.
 It also means focusing on team-building activities, check-ins and healthy work practices.
 But that’s not all.

 One of the most important things companies can do for employee wellness is to make work environments less stressful.
 This might mean, on some occasions, not pressuring employees to work more or faster.
 In the long run, though, it will pay off.

 Employee satisfaction is not just about meditating together, although that can be effective.
 It’s about communicating to your employees that their wellness is your priority.
-Any company that follows this spirit will immediately improve their employee experience journey.
+Any company that follows this with action will immediately improve their employee experience journey.

-One of the most important reasons employees feel disengaged is that they don’t feel heard.
-It can be easy to feel isolated and like nobody cares about your thoughts.
-Companies need to make sure to keep such feelings at bay.
+One of the most important reasons employees feel disengaged is that they don’t feel heard. for remote employees especially, it can be easy to feel isolated and like nobody cares about your thoughts.

-One of the most important factors for a good employee experience is employee morale.
-Nobody likes to have a manager who only points out flaws and makes an employee feel worthless.
+One of the most important factors for a good employee experience journey is employee morale.
+Nobody likes to have a manager who only points out flaws.

 Our sense of self-worth is, for better or for worse, very closely related to the quality of our work.
 That is why it’s important to enable a culture of appreciation at your organization.